IntiRMA/JContacts/README.md

 such as databases, to achieve the greatest possible studying success within one single application.
 Please note that this application is still in developing and should be used carefully.

-## Download
+## Download & Installation

-You can download the latest version [here](https://github.com/0x1C1B/JContacts/releases).
+You can download the latest version as a zip file [here](https://github.com/0x1C1B/JContacts/releases).

+For installing this software extract the downloaded zip file and place the extracted folder in the install directory.
+It's possible to execute this software by launching the jar file in the root directory.

 ## License